DasIch/pyalysis/docs/dev/start.rst

 Starting Development
 ====================

-This document describes how to start developing on Pythonic.
+This document describes how to start developing on Pyalysis.
 Familiarity with git_, GitHub_, and commonly used Python tools such as virtualenv_, pytest_ and, tox_ is assumed.